 The Mojito is a Cuban concoction, and one that Fidel should be wary of.
 Liberation in a tumbler, we settled on its subtle, tangy flavor and alcoholic punch as the perfect antidote for summer’s century-plus temperatures.

 The mix is simple: mint leaves, lime juice, simple syrup (sugar dissolved in boiling water) or confectioner’s sugar, a splash of soda water over crushed ice and, of course, rum.
-As with most good things, the proof is in the execution, so the VHS crew, clad in guayaberas and armed with a healthy stash of Cohibas, was off to discover Las Vegas’ best mojito.
+As with most good things, the proof is in the execution, so the VHS crew, clad in guayaberas and armed with a healthy stash of Cohibas, was off to discover the best mojito in Las Vegas.

 The first stop of the night was Green Valley Ranch Station, the upper end extension of the Station Casino chain.
 The Ranch brings a down-to-earth luxury to the Vegas scene, a sharp contrast with its popular night club, Whiskey Sky.
 This swank warren of modern furniture and retro lighting has proven to be well worth the drive for the Vegas club-ready.
 VHS arrived early to take in the sunrise on the deck, overlooking the Ranch’s pool and spa area, and test the lingering heat.
 When the lovely cocktail server expressed doubt as to whether she could deliver a refreshing mojito, revolution loomed.
 But soon she was setting down lowballs filled with mint.
 The crew sipped, slurped, swallowed and confirmed the sublime nature of the drink.
 Tart, sweet, and minty by turns, the balance of flavors was perfect and the crew had themselves a contender off the bat.